ThinkR-open/fusen/README.md

 remotes::install_github("ThinkR-open/fusen")
 ```

-*Note that this package relies on {parsermd}, which is also under
-development and not currently released on CRAN.*

 ## You are one Rmarkdown away from building a package!

 *{fusen} is all about correctly separating and naming chunks.*